 Swimming is more than just a hobby — it's a life-saving skill that could prevent thousands of deaths each year.
 That's why our swim lessons help focus on water safety, building character and increasing self-confidence.
 We’ll teach your child to swim confidently at his or her own pace, and enlist you as an active participant in the learning process.

-All campers participating in Traditional Day Camp are required to put down a non-refundable deposit per week of camp.
+All campers participating in Traditional Day Camp and Specialty Camp are required to put down a non-refundable deposit per week of camp.
 If you are using the Child Care Assistance Program (CCAP) and have a copay under $100 or have siblings with $0 copay, no deposit is needed.

-All campers must be fully registered and paid in full by the Wednesday prior to attending the week of camp.
-A $15 late fee will be added for registrations and payments made after the Wednesday before the week of camp, which is due before the first day of the camp week.
+All campers must be fully paid in full by the Wednesday prior to attending the week of camp.
+A $15 late fee will be added for payments made after the Wednesday before the week of camp, which is due before the first day of the camp week.
 Vouchers on the account will be applied to childcare balances.

 Once your summer camp week(s) ends and if you do not plan on further using your Y membership, the membership must be canceled by the membership department/front desk.
 Please note, there is a minimum of 5 business days’ notice before your next drafting date that is required.
 Any membership cancellation will be effective as of the next billing cycle.
 The cancellation may be made in person or email with receipt of confirmation.